Aldous-Huxley/PGP-Encryptio-for-Contact-Page/readme.txt

 = How do I get a PGP public key? =

-Generate one using tools like GnuPG (gpg --gen-key) or online services like Protonmail, then export it in armored format.
+Generate one using tools like GnuPG (gpg --gen-key) or online services like Protonmail, then export it in armored format, paste your public key in the plugins admin page in Wordpress.

 = Is the form secure? =